dart-lang/language/working/0723-static-extensions/feature-specification-variant1.md

 In a static extension of the form `static extension E on C {...}` where `C` is an identifier or an identifier with an import prefix, we say that the on-class of the static extension is `C`.

-If `C` resolves to a non-generic class then we say that the _constructor return type_ of the static extension is `C`.
+If `C` denotes a non-generic class, mixin, mixin class, or extension type then we say that the _constructor return type_ of the static extension is `C`.

-*If `C` resolves to a generic class then the static extension does not have a constructor return type.*
+If `C` denotes a generic class then `E` is treated as `static extensionE on C<T1 ..
+Tk> {...}` where `T1 ..
+Tk` are obtained by instantiation to bound.

 In a static extension of the form `static extension E on C<T1 ..
 Tk> {...}` where `C` is an identifier or prefixed identifier, we say that the on-class